-- Student aid applications - Need analysis documents (e.g., Institutional Student Information Records (ISIRs) and Student Aid Reports (SAR) - Federal income tax return transcripts and W2s - Documents and information related to a student's citizenship - School credentials (e.g., high school diploma) - Documentation of the student's Social Security Number (SSN) - Compliance with the Selective Service registration requirement - Child support, SNAP and/or military benefits - Unusual Enrollment History (UEH), when students have received federal funds at three or more schools in the last three years
+- Student aid applications - Need analysis documents (e.g., Institutional Student Information Records (ISIRs) and Student Aid Reports (SAR)). - Federal income tax return transcripts and W2s - Documents and information related to a student's citizenship - School credentials (e.g., high school diploma) - Documentation of the student's Social Security Number (SSN) - Compliance with the Selective Service registration requirement - Child support, SNAP and/or military benefits - Unusual Enrollment History (UEH), when students have received federal funds at three or more schools in the last three years

 A student is not eligible to receive federal, state, and/or institutional need-based aid until all required paperwork has been submitted and processed.
-Students are contacted via email and required documents are posted on the student's WebAdvisor account under "Financial Aid".
+Students are contacted via email and required documents are posted on the student's WebAdvisor account under "Financial Aid" and the under "MY Documents".
 This process can happen at any time during the year when a SAR comment is generated or conflicting information is discovered that needs to be resolved.
 The verification process can result in a change of a student's financial aid eligibility.
 We strongly suggest you check your WebAdvisor account for any required information.
+The Financial Aid office has the right to request any additional information required to complete the verification process.